sabrown84/portfolio-kami/_portfolio/blocipedia.md

 ## Conclusion

 Interesting app to build.
-Again continuously learning...I enjoyed using Bootstrap to make the overall look smoother, and understanding the use of Redcarpet to preview Mardown.
+Again continuously learning...I enjoyed using Bootstrap to make the overall look smoother, and understanding the use of Redcarpet to preview Markdown.